House of Representatives Passes Entitlement Reform

 Washington, D.C. – Rep. Brad Wenstrup (OH-02) has joined with other freshman members in signing a letter demanding entitlement and tax reform, as well as serious spending...Read More

 Social Security and Medicare are known as entitlement programs because our seniors have earned the benefits after a lifetime of work and contribution.

 We need to maintain a strong and viable Social Security and Medicare program for our seniors.
-My parents are on Medicare, so I understand firsthand that our nation’s seniors rely on the promises that were made to them for their future health care and retirement security.
+I know that our nation’s seniors rely on the promises that were made to them for their future health care and retirement security.
 For far too long, politicians have failed to be honest about the fiscal state of Medicare and Social Security, and this false sense of security is putting the health and retirement of all Americans at risk.
 In the next two decades alone, nearly 80 million Americans will become eligible for Social Security benefits – putting the financial health of the program in jeopardy.